-I suddenly realized this was the same three-way option presented, more gently, by Eckhart Tolle in The Power of Now.
-He posed the choices as Accept the situation, Work to change it, or Separate from it – instead of the “normal” “insanity” of down-spiraling in unwelcome feelings, adding to the general pain.
-I got such a huge charge from this, a new trigger was created, available (if I remembered and focused) for any difficult moment.
+A favorite mind-shift, from long ago, recently popped to mind: a three-way option presented by Eckhart Tolle in The Power of Now.
+He posed the choices, in a conflict, as Accept the situation, Work to change it, or Separate from it – instead of the “normal” “insanity” of down-spiraling in non-stop objections.
+I got a huge charge from this new awareness of inner space, a place where consciously making such a choice was possible.

 That’s Step One.
-Completing it resolves parts of the next two choices: the situation has already been changed, since helpless reactivity has shifted into honest witnessing; and the situation has already been left, since there’s been a disengagement from the gut-dynamic of the conflict (even if surfaces are still turbulent).
-A higher plane of consciousness has been achieved, which is a breakthrough revelation on its own.
+Completing it resolves parts of the next two choices: the situation has already been changed, since reactivity has shifted into relaxed honest witnessing; and the situation has already been left, since there’s been a disengagement from the gut-dynamic of the conflict (even if surfaces are still turbulent).

-From this calmer, wiser point of view (complete acceptance/awareness), the possibility and desirability of further change are more evident.
-As newly empathetic energy permeates the situation, through the psyche of the newly aware participant, the whole situation might shift – visibly or subtly.
+From this transcended point of view, the possibility of further change is more evident.
+As newly empathetic energy flows, the whole situation might shift – visibly or subtly.
 Helpful speech and action can arise spontaneously.
-This is what makes it possible to listen, as Marshall Rosenberg said in Nonviolent Communication, for “what is alive in the other,” to be open to discovering the “common ground” evoked in so many conflict-resolution traditions.

-Inside that creative dynamic, an enlivening alertness to the possibility of leaving a situation can arise – not the blind flight of fight-or-flight, but a serene review of circumstances.
-Spiritual (and secular) literature is full of references to the freedom of leaving, frequently highlighting the ultimate leaving of physical life – a liberating idea (an end to suffering) when the psyche feels trapped in pain (Buddha and Hamlet being notable examples).
-Allowing the idea to arise completely, empathetically, wisely, can unlock reservoirs of lifeforce, enthusiasm, and liberation that were trapped under the armored denial of death – denial also being a programmed instinct deserving compassion, not condemnation.
+Inside that dynamic, alertness to the possibility of leaving a situation can arise – not the blind flight of fight-or-flight, but a serene decision based on a review of circumstances.
+Spiritual (and secular) literature is full of references to the freedom of detachment, of leaving, frequently highlighting the ultimate leaving of physical life, which is a liberating idea (an end to suffering).
+Allowing the idea to arise completely can unlock reservoirs of life-force, enthusiasm, and liberation that were trapped under armored denial.

-Once the three-way choice is viewed through these soft-focus lenses, conflict and distress become more malleable, more filled with potential, more life-enhancing.
-The first draft of this post was called “The World as Teacher,” and to me, this is how it teaches – when we let our reactions arise into our hearts and minds, to be tended to by our ever-expanding wisdom, in noticing all dimensions of life, from joy in the beauty of Nature to the depths of our lived experience.
+Once the three-way choice is seen through these soft-focus lenses, situations become more malleable, more filled with potential, more life-enhancing.
+The first draft of this post was called “The World as Teacher,” and this is one way it teaches, in allowing the disruptions to bump us out of automatic pilot and focus attention on the choices we have, moment to moment, and all the instincts underneath them.